Matthew-Taber/ss-docs/api-scripting/accessing-secret-server-programmability-using-curl/index.md

 [cURL]( http://curl.haxx.se/) is a command-line tool for transferring data with URL syntax.

-The download wizard for the executable can be found [here](http://curl.haxx.se/dlwiz/?type=bin).
+Click to access the [curl Download Wizard](http://curl.haxx.se/dlwiz/?type=bin).

->**Note**: When using Curl with Secret Server's web services, it is important to use legacy methods whenever possible.
+>**Note**: When using curl with Secret Server's web services, it is important to use legacy methods whenever possible.
 For example, use `GetSecretLegacy` instead of `GetSecret`.

 ## Using cURL with Method 1